algolia/instantsearch/docgen/src/guide/Search state.md

 navWeight: 55
 ---

-The search state contains all widgets states.
+The `searchState` contains all widgets states.
 If a widget uses an attribute, we store it under its widget category to prevent collision.

-Here's the search state shape for all the connectors or widgets that we provide:
+Here's the `searchState` shape for all the connectors or widgets that we provide:

 ## (connect)Range